Plausibility, likelihood, novelty, nontriviality, versus optima, probabilities, information, givens

 B3.
 New aspect, elucidativeness, significance in a sense.

-Suggested technical name: novelloidity.
+Suggested technical name: novatility.

-• Pertains to 'forward-only' deduction, inference that automatically preserves truth but not falsity (the premises deductively imply the conclusions, but the conclusions do not deductively imply the premises).
+- Pertains to 'forward-only' deduction, inference that automatically preserves truth but not falsity (the premises deductively imply the conclusions, but the conclusions do not deductively imply the premises).
 The inference "There are a horse and a squid here, so there is a horse here" is a 'forward-only' deduction without novelty of aspect.
 The inference "All A is B, and all B is C, so all A is C" is a 'forward-only' deduction with some novelty of aspect.

-• 'Applied' but abstract and significant mathematically deductive areas — mathematics of optimization, of probability, of information, and of logic — are for drawing conclusions that typically are 'forward-only' deductions.
+Novelty of aspect of the kind sought in 'forward-only' deduction involves some tightening of focus, which is lacking in such a 'forward-only' deduction as "Socrates is yonder, so Socrates is here or yonder."
+(Still, it is important sometimes to remember how "surprisingly" broad alternatives are deductively implied — especially on those occasions when one is surprised by a subtle role of such implications in one's reasoning.) - 'Applied' but abstract and significant mathematically deductive areas — mathematics of optimization, of probability, of information, and of logic — are for drawing conclusions that typically are 'forward-only' deductions.
 I don't say that equivalences, e.g., that between p and T→p, are unimportant in those fields.
 But their general aim at 'forward-only' deduction is why they are correlated with areas of inductive research as their "inverses" or "reverses."
 On the other hand, reverse mathematics (as it is called) is, if not pure mathematics per se, still mathematical logic about pure mathematics.
 Still, if it becomes part of pure mathematics, it would not be the first research program to originate in mathematical logic and then grow into a part of pure mathematics, if some old accounts that I recall about non-standard analysis are correct.
-My understanding, of which I'm doubtful, is that probability theory is also often applied in pure mathematics, and not always trivially.
+My understanding, of which I'm doubtful, is that probability theory is also sometimes applied in pure mathematics, and not always trivially.
 These so-called 'applied' areas need another generic name.

 A4.
 Givens, facts, data as n-ary complexuses.

-Roots, bases, as numbers of elements repeatably referencible in tuples in a Cartesian product or in a relation defined in it.
+• Roots, bases, as numbers of elements repeatably referencible in tuples in a Cartesian product or in a relation defined in it.

 • Mathematical logic applies order theory.